CelineIntha/P6_Developpez-une-application-full-stack/back/README.md

 #### 🗄 Database (MySQL)

-You can also set up the database schema and run the SQL script available at:
+You can also set up the database schema and run the SQL script

-> ressources/sql/script.sql

 **Default admin account credentials:**
 - **Email**: `celine@email.com`